Holistic Solutions for Sleep

 Sleep problems are often associated with other health problems, including but not limited to gastrointestinal issues, menopausal issues, food or environmental allergies, heart disease, and mental or emotional stress.
 Young adults and teens can be especially affected by insomnia and sleep deprivation because they are in a time of vital development of the brain and body.
 Because of so many co-factors, insomnia can best be approached from a whole-body and whole-systems, holistic medicine perspective.

 Tips for Better Sleep

 Fortunately, there are many natural ways to restore your sleep cycles and fix your insomnia.
-Here are some important holistic approaches for sleeping success:
+Here are some important holistic solutions for sleep success: